feathersjs/docs/guides/basics/generator.md

 ## Configure functions

-The most common pattern used in the generated application is _configure functions_ which are functions that take the Feathers [app object](../../api/application.md) and then use it to e.g. register services.
+The most common pattern used in the generated application is _configure functions_, functions that take the Feathers [app object](../../api/application.md) and then use it, e.g. to register services.
 Those functions are then passed to [app.configure](../../api/application.md#configurecallback).

 Let's look at our [basic database example](../basics/databases.md):